Amarumi/Foosballapp_Ruby/README.md

 # Foosball Online Tracker

-This is my first application for Internship Position within LunarLogic !
+This is my first sample application

 Things you may want to cover: